 An idyllic cluster of biodiverse islands in the Indian Ocean, the Seychelles has always been considered a very safe destination for travelers and one of the safest countries in Africa.
+This is also a place well-known for starting offshore businesses due to the permissive conditions.
 There is little crime experienced by travelers, especially away from the main islands.
 Be wary of riptides when swimming in the sea though!

 Ethiopia is one of the safest places to visit in Africa.
 Serious crime is rare and petty crime rates are low, especially outside the capital Addis Ababa.
 Although it was associated with famine for years, Ethiopia is now stable and has established much better levels of food security (though it is still one of the least developed countries in the world).

 When to visit: The driest months of October to April are best, though the rains that fall from May to September do not particularly hinder travel.